magnuskiro/magnuskiro.github.com/tech/crapp_to_cloud.md

 The basic lift and shift plan is to "just move everything".
 Then you figure out thats quite difficult.
 So you start to analyse the situation you have.
-Actually looking at the crapp you have in your garage and how old your lawn mower is... that's and ugly truth nobody want to talk about.
+Actually looking at the crapp you have in your garage and how old your lawn mower is... that's an ugly truth nobody want to talk about.

 Somethimes I think the basics are:
 * What do we have?